-- 1) In view of the global outbreak of the Covid-19 pandemic and related social distancing norms, to be followed and pursuant to the orders dated March 12, 2020 and November 2, 2020, in Company Application No. CA (CAA) No. 702/MB/2019 passed by the Hon'ble National Company Law Tribunal, Mumbai Bench ("NCLT"), the meeting of the equity shareholders of Tata Realty and Infrastructure Limited ("Tribunal Convened Meeting") is being convened on Monday, July 26, 2021 at 02.00 P.M.
-(IST) through Video Conferencing ("VC") or Other Audio Visual Means ("OAVM") without the physical presence of the Shareholders at a common venue, as per applicable procedure mentioned in the General Circular No. 14/2020 dated April 8, 2020, General Circular No. 17/2020 dated April 13, 2020, General Circular No. 20/2020 dated May 5, 2020, General Circular No. 39/2020 dated December 31, 2020 (collectively referred to as "MCA Circulars"), for the purpose of considering, and if thought fit, approving, with or without modification(s), the Scheme of Amalgamation between MIA Infrastructure Private Limited, Wellkept Facility Management Services Private Limited, Acme Living Solutions Private Limited and TRIF Gurgaon Housing Projects Private Limited ("Transferors Company") and Tata Realty and Infrastructure Limited ("Transferee Company") and their respective shareholders and creditors on a going concern basis, under the provisions of Sections 230 to 232 of the Companies Act, 2013 ("the Act") and other relevant provisions of the Act and rules framed thereunder ("Scheme"). - 2) The Explanatory Statement, in terms of requirement of provisions of under Sections 230, 232 and 102 of the Companies Act, 2013 read with Rule 6 of the Companies (Compromises, Arrangements and Amalgamations) Rules, 2016 (as amended) to the Tribunal Convened Meeting, is annexed with the Notice. - 3) Since this Tribunal Convened Meeting is being held in compliance with the MCA Circulars through VC or OAVM, therefore the requirement of physical attendance of the Members has been dispensed with.
-Accordingly, in terms of MCA Circulars, the facility for appointment of proxies by the Members under Section 105 of the Act, will not be available for this Tribunal Convened Meeting and hence the Proxy Form, Attendance Slip and Route Map are not annexed to this Notice. - 4) Corporate members intending to attend through their authorised representative, to attend the Tribunal Convened Meeting are required to send a scanned copy (PDF / JPG format) a certified copy of its Board or governing body Resolution / Authorization to the Company at <a href="mailto:tribunal-tribu - 5) The Tribunal has appointed Mr. Sanjay Dutt (DIN: 05251670), Director of the Transferee Company and failing him, Mr. Farokh Subedar (DIN: 00028428), Director to act as the Chairman of the Tribunal Convened Meeting including any adjournment(s) thereof. - 6) The Members can join this Tribunal Convened Meeting through VC or OAVM mode 15 minutes before and 15 minutes after the scheduled time of the commencement of the Meeting by following the procedure mentioned hereinbelow.
+- In view of the global outbreak of the Covid-19 pandemic and related social distancing norms, 1. to be followed and pursuant to the orders dated March 12, 2020 and November 2, 2020, in Company Application No. CA (CAA) No. 702/MB/2019 passed by the Hon'ble National Company Law Tribunal, Mumbai Bench ("NCLT"), the meeting of the Unsecured Creditors (including unsecured debenture holders) of Tata Realty and Infrastructure Limited ("Tribunal Convened Meeting") is being convened on Monday, July 26, 2021 at 12:00 Noon (IST) through Video Conferencing ("VC") or Other Audio Visual Means ("OAVM") without the physical presence of the Unsecured Creditors (including unsecured debenture holders) at a common venue, as per applicable procedure mentioned in the General Circular No. 14/2020 dated April 8, 2020, General Circular No. 17/ 2020 dated April 13, 2020, General Circular No. 20/2020 dated May 5, 2020, (collectively referred to as "MCA Circulars"), for the purpose of considering, and if thought fit, approving, with or without modification(s), the Scheme of Amalgamation between MIA Infrastructure Private Limited, Wellkept Facility Management Services Private Limited, Acme Living Solutions Private Limited and TRIF Gurgaon Housing Projects Private Limited ("Transferors Company") and Tata Realty and Infrastructure Limited ("Transferee Company") and their respective shareholders and creditors on a going concern basis, under the provisions of Sections 230 to 232 of the Companies Act, 2013 ("the Act") and other relevant provisions of the Act and rules framed thereunder ("Scheme"). - 2.
+The Explanatory Statement, in terms of requirement of provisions of under Sections 230, 232 and 102 of the Companies Act, 2013 read with Rule 6 of the Companies (Compromises, Arrangements and Amalgamations) Rules, 2016 (as amended) to the Tribunal Convened Meeting, is annexed with the Notice. - 3.
+The voting rights of Unsecured Creditors (including unsecured debenture holders) shall be in proportion to their outstanding amount as per the books of accounts of the Transferee Company as on February 28, 2021, being the cut-off date ("Cut-off Date"). - 4.
+Since this Tribunal Convened Meeting is being held in compliance with the MCA Circulars through VC or OAVM, therefore the requirement of physical attendance of the Unsecured Creditors (including unsecured debenture holders) has been dispensed with.
+Accordingly, in terms of MCA Circulars, the facility for appointment of proxies by the Unsecured Creditors (including unsecured debenture holder) under Sections 113 and 230 and any other applicable sections of the Act, will not be available for this Tribunal Convened Meeting and hence the Proxy Form, Attendance Slip and Route Map are not annexed to this Notice.